Guaranty: No Fee No Recovery

 Your doctor will submit your treatment plan and a request for authorization to your workers’ compensation insurance.
 Your employer’s workers’ compensation insurance will hire a third party to complete the review and examine your treatment plan.
 After submitting a request for authorization, the insurance company has five business days to complete the Utilization Review.
 A judge can review requests for treatment if no decision is made within five days.

-The doctor completing your Utilization Review will never examine you in person but will review the documents your doctor has sent and makes a decision based on defined standards of care.
-This is why it’s important you have a doctor who is skilled at writing effective reports for workers’ compensation claims.
+The doctor completing your Utilization Review will never examine you in person but will review the documents your doctor has sent and decide based on defined standards of care.
+This is why you must have a doctor skilled at writing effective reports for workers’ compensation claims.

 If there is a disagreement over the appropriate care of an injured worker, an Independent Medical Review will help make the final decision.
 An Independent Medical Review is a medical claim appeal of the Utilization Review decision and was created to avoid costly legal hearings.